When it comes to the best mono to mono fishing knot, there are a few to consider.

 So… why connect mono to mono?

-This is especially true for shore based anglers because they can’t chase down running fish.
+This is especially true for shore based anglers because they can’t chase down running fish with the boat.

 Whenever my spool gets down to two thirds or so, I top up the spool with a top shot of similar diameter and join the lines together with a double blood knot.